kiwiproject/consul-client/README.md

 being maintained per a [note](https://github.com/rickfast/consul-client#notes-from-the-maintainer) from the original maintainer.

-Since we are still using this library in our services which use Dropwizard and Consul, we decided to import the original repository and continue maintaining it for our own use, and anyone else who might want to use it.
+Since we are still using this library in services which use Dropwizard and Consul, we decided to import the original repository and continue maintaining it for our own use, and anyone else who might want to use it.
 We make no guarantees whatsoever about how long we will maintain it, and also plan to make our own changes such as changing the base package name to `org.kiwiproject` to be consistent with our other libraries.